Sleeping Beauty problem: Sailor's Child problem

 The Sailor's Child problem, introduced by Radford M. Neal, is somewhat similar.
 It involves a sailor who regularly sails between ports.
 In one port there is a woman who wants to have a child with him, across the sea there is another woman who also wants to have a child with him.
 The sailor cannot decide if he will have one or two children, so he will leave it up to a coin toss.
 If Heads, he will have one child, and if Tails, two children (one with each woman; presumably the children will never meet).
 But if the coin lands on Heads, which woman would have his child?
 He would decide this by looking at The Sailor's Guide to Ports and the woman in the port that appears first would be the woman that he has a child with.
 You are his child.
 You do not have a copy of The Sailor's Guide to Ports.
-What is the probability that you are his only child, thus the coin landed on Heads (assume a fair coin)?
+What is the probability that you are his only child, thus the coin landed on Heads (assuming a fair coin)?